endo000/steganography/README.md

 ### How to build
 > I'll explain how to build application only for Linux systems, for more convenient use on different hosts
+> It's useful to check docker/ dockerfiles to build entire project dependencies on your system

 #### Install OpenMPI
 *TODO*